 - Attend extracurricular workshops and events whenever possible.

-Search the closest job boards and attend school functions to connect with your most experienced teachers or fellow students.
+Search job boards and attend school functions to connect with your most experienced teachers or fellow students.
 Initiating relationships with these people will provide you with a valuable network of directors, editors, and actors.
 Your network will follow you when you graduate.

 Start a YouTube Series